Women's Institute: Structure and membership

-Each individual WI is a separate charitable organisation, run by and for its own members with a constitution agreed at national level but the possibility of local bye-laws.
+Each individual WI is a separate charitable organization, run by and for its own members with a constitution agreed at national level but the possibility of local bye-laws.
 WIs are grouped into Federations, roughly corresponding to counties or islands, which each have a local office and one or more paid staff.
 The National Federation of Women's Institutes (NFWI) is the overall body of the WI in England, Wales, the Channel Islands and the Isle of Man, with headquarters in London.
 There is also an office in Cardiff, NFWI-Wales.
-WI Enterprises is the trading arm of the organisation and exists to raise funds and provide benefits for members.
+WI Enterprises is the trading arm of the organization and exists to raise funds and provide benefits for members.
 As of January 2019 there were approximately 220,000 members of 6,300 Women's Institutes in England, Wales and the islands, linked through the Associated Country Women of the World to other WIs worldwide.